 Suit Supply Jort Bolton Fishtail Trousers

-Made of 90% wool and 10% cashmere, these trousers are the perfect blend of soft, smooth, and downright handsome.
+Made of 100% wool, these trousers are the perfect blend of soft, smooth, and downright handsome.
 And no, cuffs have never gone out of style.

 Hugo Boss Slim Fit Virgin Wool Trousers